dd32/td-gh-ex/readme.txt

 = Does this theme support any plugins? =

-Image Gallery includes support for Infinite Scroll in Jetpack.
+Best WP includes support for Infinite Scroll in Jetpack.

 == Changelog ==